nitinthewiz/TheLinkBlog/_posts/2008/12/2008-12-22-showing-the-difference-a.md

-Lots of closeups of handles and wheels, but whats the difference between a 19 or 22 bag?
-Theres no real guidance.
+Lots of closeups of handles and wheels, but what’s the difference between a 19” or 22” bag?
+There’s no real guidance.